NerioVillalobos/sf-recoder/README.md

 - Ensure you have already authenticated the target alias with `sf login web` outside of this tool.
 - Step files are stored under `steps/`; this directory is ignored by Git except for the provided example.
 - Additional documentation and schema details live in `sf-ui-recorder/README.md`.
+- The recorder and runner launch browsers at 1600×900 so Lightning stays in its desktop layout.